isiahmeadows/mithril.js/core.md

 ### Rendering

-Rendering takes one of two forms: `render(vnode).then(...)` (invoking the first parameter).
+Rendering takes one of two forms: `render((m, Vnodes) => vnode).then(...)` (invoking the first parameter).
 It schedules a subtree redraw for the current control vnode with a new tree.

 - This schedules a subtree redraw for the relevant control vnode.
 - `vnode` is the children to write.
 - This commits asynchronously, but is *not* guaranteed beyond that.
-- This is technically just sugar for `context.schedule(() => context.renderSync(vnode))`, but it can be optimized for internally.
-(For example, when synchronously called, it can just store the tree and recurse.)
+- This is mostly just sugar for `context.scheduleLayout(() => context.renderSync(vnode))`, but async renders are run *before* the callbacks scheduled via `scheduleLayout`.
+So do note that.

+Async rendering frames operate in this order for each root being redrawn:

+1. Update the root's subtree with the given updated trees.
+If a child has an updated tree after sending new attributes, that subtree is updated, too.
+	1. Each update is attached to a fragment and added to the DOM immediately after this step.
+1. Invoke all `scheduleLayout` callbacks in order of appearance.
+1. Invoke all cell `done` callbacks in order of appearance.
+1. Invoke all vnode `ref` callbacks in order of appearance.

 ### Context